 - The MACC (multi-angle central column) system allows you to move the central column from 0 to 180...

 - The Instant Swivel Stop-n-Lock (ISSL) system securely repositions the central column in one simple...

 - Specifications: Folded height: 28.2", Extended height: 68.2", Weight: 5.4 pounds.
 Max. load...

 They say that the MeFOTO Classic Carbon Fiber Globetrotter Travel Tripod is full of bells and whistles.
 And, I respond by saying, ‘And, what is wrong with that?’

 Priced a little more expensive than some of the other tripods covered here, if you’re looking to take advantage of all of the possibilities of what a tripod can have and do, I think it is still very much a worthy investment.

-With the Carbon Fiber material, it weighs in only at 3.7lbs, despite it being able to manage a load of up to 26.4 lbs, with a maximum length of 64.2 inch tripod, or monopod option.
-It also reduces into an incredibly compact size of 16.1 inches, making it really useful for travelling.
+With the Carbon Fiber material, it weighs in only at 3.7lbs, despite it being able to manage a load of up to 26.4 lbs, with a maximum length of 64.2-inch tripod, or monopod option.
+It also reduces into an incredibly compact size of 16.1 inches, making it really useful for traveling.

-To close out this list, one of my lightlight favorites is the Joby GorillaPod SLR-Zoom tripod.
+To close out this list, one of my lightweight favorites is the Joby GorillaPod SLR-Zoom tripod.
 This tripod comes with an optional ball-head, which I recommend to include in your order.